Last Updated on December 28, 2021 by Danny

 Yes, drum rugs can affect the sound of your drums.
 They dampen your drums’ sound as the rug’s material absorbs the vibrations, especially the high-frequency ones.
 This dampening effect can come in real handy when you want to practice or perform indoors without disturbing the neighbors.

 Is it mandatory to get a rug for drummers?

 Yes, we can say pretty confidently that a drum rug is an essential part of any drummer’s kit.
-They prevent your drums from moving around( this includes skidding, creeping, and whatnot), especially when on a slippery surface.
+They prevent your drums from moving around( this includes bass drum creeping, skidding, and whatnot), especially when on a slippery surface.
+You cannot oversell a drum’s stability.
 They also protect your expensive wooden or marble flooring from getting scratches and grubs.
 This makes a drum rug mandatory for a drummer.

 Can I use an exercise mat as a drum mat?

 Yes, you actually can use an exercise mat as a drum mat.
 An exercise mat’s suitability as a drum mat comes down to its thickness and springiness; you will want the mat to be thick but not too springy.
 You should avoid using exercise mats if your bass drum has spurs, as the spurs will tear the mat within a few short practice sessions.

 Are there any drum mats out there that reduce resonance from a hollow stage?

 Yes, there are a few drum mats that have specialized designs to reduce resonance.
 One of them is the Auralex Hovermat.
 It uses a proprietary sound barrier to limit the sound transmission between the sound source(your drums) and the building(a hollow stage in this case).
 While it can’t completely cut out the resonance, it does noticeably reduce it.
 However, this mat is quite expensive because of this feature.

 Are drum mats worth the investment?